 Our trip out was great.
 We were in a dive boat with two engines.
 It took just over an hour to reach the reef, and another several minutes to find our first spot.
 Snorkelers got in first, then the divers geared up and went under.

-There were two divers in our group – my husband and a lovely woman we met from France who spoke perfect English.
-There were two snorkelers besides me – a Mexican couple from the state of Tabasco who were nice people, one of them knew basic English.
+There were two divers in our group and two snorkelers besides me.
 There were three crew members – the dive master, the snorkel guide and the captain.
 None of them spoke English.
+Talk about authentic!

 I have never seen so many fish and such intricate, varied coral in my life.
 I’ve been diving in Jamaica, and around Cancun, and snorkeling all over the place.
 Banco Chinchorro blows them all away.